 Contingent consideration - The contingent consideration is the earnout that Cord:Use is entitled to from the Company's sale of the public cord blood inventory from and after closing.
-The estimated fair value of the contingent earnout was determined using aMonte Carlo analysis examining the frequency and mean value of the resulting earnout payments.
+The estimated fair value of the contingent earnout was determined using a Monte Carlo analysis examining the frequency and mean value of the resulting earnout payments.
 The resulting value captures the risk associated with the form of the payout structure.
-The risk-neutral method is applied, resulting in a value that captures the risk associated with the form of the payout structure.
-The risk-neutral method is applied, resulting in a value that captures the risk associated with the form of the form of the payout structure and the projection risk.
+The risk-neutral method is applied, resulting in a value that captures the risk associated with the form of the projection risk.
 The carrying amount of the liability may fluctuate significantly and actual amounts paid may be materially different from the estimated value of the liability.